AsimKhan2019/Resturant-Scanner/README.md

 * Custom Vision | image recognition and training model | https://www.customvision.ai/

 ## Code Base
-Xamarin facilitates the development of Android and iOS applications by providing the Xamarin.iOS and Mono.Android libraries, as shown in Figure 1.
+Xamarin facilitates the development of Android and iOS applications by providing the Xamarin.iOS and Mono.Android libraries.
 These libraries are built on top of the Mono .NET framework and bridge the gap between the application and the platform specific APIs.

 ### Android
 An Android application is a group of activities, navigable using intents, that provide the code that runs the application.
 The entry point of the application is the activity whose `MainLauncher` property is set to true, which is the `MainActivity.cs` by default.
 Activities that provide a view have an associated layout template that is made up of view controls.
 Activities and view controls reference the following resources: